yewstack/yew/docs/concepts/function-components/pre-defined-hooks.md

 ---
-title: Pre-defined hooks
+title: Pre-defined Hooks
-description: The pre-defined hooks that Yew comes with
+description: The pre-defined Hooks that Yew comes with
 ---

 :::note Why do Hooks return `Rc`?

-In most cases, you'll be cloning the values returned from the hooks.
+In most cases, you'll be cloning the values returned from the Hooks.
 As it is generally expensive to clone such values, they're `Rc`ed, so they can be cloned relatively cheaply.

 The following example shows one of the most common cases which requires cloning the values: